scifir/scifir-units/TO-DO.md

 // TENSORS (2)
 // TODO: add display functions without new lines and other equivalents with new lines, they should allow to display like the other units related to dimensions
 // TODO: add operator*, cross_product(), dot_product(), hadamard_product()
+// TODO: add a tensor_field inside fields
+// TODO: store the vectors in tensor_unit as spherical coordinates

 // TRAJECTORY AND PARAMETERIZATION
 // TODO: finish the trajectory_3d class